-Now think of how you organize it.
+As a marketer, how often do you run content audits?
 How do you keep track of how content is performing?
-Do you use those metrics to improve for future campaigns?
+Do you use those metrics to improve future campaigns?

 If you're missing this kind of organization for your company, consider investing in a content audit.
-They are an excellent planning resource and roadmap for future content creation, while organizing analytics so you can refer back to high-performing posts if needed.
+They are an excellent planning resource and roadmap for future content creation.
+They also help you organize your analytics so you can refer back to high-performing posts if needed.

 What is a content audit?